FylmTM/homework-neotech-domains/README.md

   * [ ] Consider limiting parsed hostname to 3 labels (to reduce cache misses)
   * [ ] Consider providing user-friendly API where you can pass URL
   * [ ] Consider cascading whois information retrieval with multiple providers
+  * [ ] Consider handling errors at integration points (e.g. whois service)
+  * [ ] Spend more time exploring "whoisxmlapi" output, to make information retrieval more stable (handle errors, and different formats)
+  * [ ] Start mock servers lazily (to avoid running them when they are not needed)